Yongqiao662/SafeZoneX/backend/README.md

 ---

 ## Frontend Integration
-- The backend exposes endpoints for the frontend feedback widget.
+- The backend exposes endpoints for the mobile app and web dashboard.
+- Mobile app submits reports via `/api/report`.
+- Web dashboard receives real-time updates via Socket.IO.
 - Feedback from users is used to improve AI model accuracy over time.

 ---